Skip to main content

 Basic Example Pattern

-This pattern works across all industrial protocols:
+This minimal pattern works across all industrial protocols for continuous data acquisition:

 DEFINE ROUTE MyPLCConnection WITH TYPE <PROTOCOL_TYPE>